weiran-aitech/shift_schedule/README.md

 Software solution:
 ![image](https://user-images.githubusercontent.com/84350533/222693703-fb018451-c445-4248-8870-ce92dafbb378.png)
 In this shift schedule, 3 employees work for 32 hours and 10 employees work for 40 hours a week.
-The shifts assigned to each employee are different for two consecutive days, and they are spaced by at least 24 hours.
+The shifts assigned to each employee are different on two consecutive days, and they are spaced by at least 24 hours.

 ### 6. Creating one day's schedule for 7 employees in a retail store, subject to the following constraints:
 - Personnel required may vary every half hour